TanStack/tanstack.com/app/blog/tanstack-router-typescript-performance.md

 }
 ```

-The important realization here is for file based routing we generate the route tree and therefore we don't need to use `ParseRoute` and we can skip this work by generating the mapping type when generating the route tree.
-Instead we can generate the following:
+The important realization here was that when using file-based routing, we were able to skip the `ParseRoute` type entirely by outputting that mapping type ourselves whenever the route tree was generated.
+Instead, we'd be able to generate the following:

 ```tsx
 export interface FileRoutesByFullPath {